Lasse Günther

 Lasse Günther (born 21 March 2003) is a German professional footballer who plays as a winger for club SV Elversberg.

 Career

 Günther made his professional debut for Bayern Munich II in the 3.
 Liga on 10 April 2021, coming on as a substitute in the 62nd minute for Nicolas Kühn against FC Ingolstadt.
 The away match finished as a 2–2 draw.

 In May 2021, Günther transferred back to his former club FC Augsburg, and signed a contract until June 2025.

-In August 2022, he was loaned to SSV Jahn Regensburg for one season.
+In August 2022, he was loaned to Jahn Regensburg for one season.
 On 25 July 2023, Günther moved on a new season-long loan to SV Wehen Wiesbaden in 2.
 Bundesliga.
 On 29 June 2024, he was loaned to Karlsruher SC.

 On 1 July 2025, Günther signed a three-season contract with SV Elversberg in 2.
 Bundesliga.